-This is a model designed to triage and socialize ideas and proposed changes across an organization.
+This is a model designed to triage and socialise ideas and proposed changes across an organisation.
 Through a cadence of meetings and approval steps, concepts can flow to the right teams with a minimum of governance.
 Each concept has a champion to shepherd it through the process.

-Phase 1: In this phase, ideas and concepts are generated, inspired by external events, customer feedback, innovation pilot programs, or other sources.
+Phase 1: In this phase, ideas and concepts are generated, inspired by external events, customer feedback, innovation pilot programmes, or other sources.

-Phase 3: The teams complete an impact analysis, prioritize and plan the release, review cross dependencies, and address any barriers to release.
+Phase 3: The teams complete an impact analysis, prioritise and plan the release, review cross dependencies and address any barriers to release.

-Phase 4: The products are prioritized and usually implemented in a limited release, tested with customers, and the process is reiterated.
+Phase 4: The products are prioritised and usually implemented in a limited release, tested with customers and the process is reiterated.

 Digital DNA is a catalyst for digital transformation (see sidebar, “Digital DNA is a catalyst for digital transformation”).
-It enables the organization to become more outcome-focused, continuously innovating and iterating at a fast pace.
-Adopting these “agile” business practices means transforming the organization to deliver digitally by shifting the mentality away from linear, stage-gate activities, toward a more flexible, collaborative, self-organizing, and fast-changing environment.
-Instead of delivering one project at a time and not releasing it until all stages are complete, teams are scoping projects more fluidly, delivering smaller releases more frequently, and iterating in cycles and sprints.
+It enables the organisation to become more outcome-focussed, continuously innovating and iterating at a fast pace.
+Adopting these “agile” business practises means transforming the organisation to deliver digitally by shifting the mentality away from linear, stage-gate activities, towards a more flexible, collaborative, self-organising and fast-changing environment.
+Instead of delivering one project at a time and not releasing it until all stages are complete, teams are scoping projects more fluidly, delivering smaller releases more frequently and iterating in cycles and sprints.

 This is a significant departure from the slow-moving culture for which most utilities are known.
 A key challenge is to adopt this approach not only within a specially trained “digital” team, but across the entire enterprise.
-Organizations cannot ultimately “be digital” if some departments have adopted a digital mindset while others have not.
-This involves an organizational transformation that introduces behavioral changes and instills them enterprisewide.
+Organisations cannot ultimately “be digital” if some departments have adopted a digital mindset while others have not.
+This involves an organisational transformation that introduces behavioural changes and instils them enterprisewide.

-Many digital companies are transforming organizationally, operationally, and behaviorally to support the digital business environment.
-This could mean restructuring the organization to increase collaboration and decentralize decision-making.
+Many digital companies are transforming organisationally, operationally and behaviorally to support the digital business environment.
+This could mean restructuring the organisation to increase collaboration and decentralise decision-making.
 Or redesigning workspaces to enable more collaboration and fast iteration.
-Learning will likely play a key role, and will need to become more engaging, directly applicable, and available through multiple digital channels on-demand.
-Knowledge management will also evolve to enable fast access to customized, fit-for-purpose information from a rapidly growing trove of structured and unstructured data.
+Learning will likely play a key role and will need to become more engaging, directly applicable and available through multiple digital channels on-demand.
+Knowledge management will also evolve to enable fast access to customised, fit-for-purpose information from a rapidly growing trove of structured and unstructured data.
 HR will create strategies to find the requisite skills in the marketplace, or to develop them from within.
-Companies will roll out change management strategies and activities to shape this new culture—and those strategies will likely incorporate incentives, rewards, and performance milestones to encourage desired behaviors and practices.
+Companies will roll out change management strategies and activities to shape this new culture—and those strategies will likely incorporate incentives, rewards and performance milestones to encourage desired behaviours and practices.

 To activate this catalyst, a company should determine:

 How digital are we today?
-Assess your company’s overall digital maturity and determine if it possesses traits common to digital organizations, such as “continuously innovating,” “intentionally collaborative,” and “democratizing information.”
+Assess your company’s overall digital maturity and determine if it possesses traits common to digital organisations, such as “continuously innovating,” “intentionally collaborative,” and “democratising information.”

 How do we get there?

-Construct minimum viable changes (MVCs) that will help infuse the needed digital DNA into your organizational DNA.
+Construct minimum viable changes (MVCs) that will help infuse the needed digital DNA into your organisational DNA.
 MVCs are a series of tactical, measurable change actions.

 Develop a journey map that plots out the series of MVCs over a selected time horizon.

-Manage the journey and expand or extend MVCs in key areas of the organization as necessary.
+Manage the journey and expand or extend MVCs in key areas of the organisation as necessary.

 Our survey respondents plan to explore many capabilities in the next 1–3 years as part of their digital strategies (figure 9).
-Many will likely involve new technologies that can help create value across the organizations using cloud computing, cybersecurity, robotics, machine learning/cognitive, IoT, blockchain, AI, digital twins, and augmented/virtual reality.
+Many will likely involve new technologies that can help create value across the organisations using cloud computing, cybersecurity, robotics, machine learning/cognitive, IoT, blockchain, AI, digital twins and augmented/virtual reality.

-Chart the path: The first step is to recognize that the transformation to “being digital” will be a substantial, significant, and long-term undertaking.
+Chart the path: The first step is to recognise that the transformation to “being digital” will be a substantial, significant and long-term undertaking.
 It’s an ongoing process that won’t end anytime soon.
-Start by defining your organization’s ambitions and then chart a path to success by developing a road map to achieve those ambitions.
+Start by defining your organisation’s ambitions and then chart a path to success by developing a road map to achieve those ambitions.
 A sequenced road map that is actively managed and well understood internally and by regulators is critical.

 Develop innovation capabilities: It’s important to establish repeatable innovation capabilities to continuously supply the business with a robust pipeline of digital projects.
-Ideally, the innovation process will enable your organization to rapidly design, test, and iterate each concept through to launch.
+Ideally, the innovation process will enable your organisation to rapidly design, test and iterate each concept through to launch.

-Transform culture: Cultural transformation involves not only adopting new technologies but incorporating a digital mindset into the DNA of your organization.
+Transform culture: Cultural transformation involves not only adopting new technologies but incorporating a digital mindset into the DNA of your organisation.
 This requires developing processes to encourage experimentation and innovation in a continuous feedback loop.
-It will likely require an organizational transformation that introduces organizational, operational, and behavioral changes and instills them enterprisewide.
+It will likely require an organisational transformation that introduces organisational, operational, and behavioural changes and instils them enterprisewide.

 Invest in a digital foundry: This will be the hub of your digital activities—a dedicated function that can continuously ideate and carry concepts through implementation.
 It will use new skill sets and new ways of thinking, such as agile and design thinking.
 And because of repeatable processes, it’s less likely to require heavy governance.

-Taking these steps can set your organization on a sound path to becoming, and one day being, digital.
+Taking these steps can set your organisation on a sound path to becoming and one day being, digital.
 Enjoy the journey.

-Digital utilities stand to reap big rewards by improving processes, increasing understanding of the customer, empowering employees, boosting security, and mitigating risks.
-Our “see, think, do” approach to transformation means we can help you identify needs and opportunities, visualize your future state, thoughtfully design processes and strategies to support your “to be” vision, and perform the hands-on work for turning that vision into a reality.
+Digital utilities stand to reap big rewards by improving processes, increasing understanding of the customer, empowering employees, boosting security and mitigating risks.
+Our “see, think, do” approach to transformation means we can help you identify needs and opportunities, visualise your future state, thoughtfully design processes and strategies to support your “to be” vision and perform the hands-on work for turning that vision into a reality.